 How To Perform First Aid For Cuts

 Cuts can take many different shapes, forms, and sizes, and you can get them from a major crash, or a slip of you fork eating dinner at camp.
 There are the small surface cuts that barely break the skin and the deep lacerations that can potentially be fatal.
 There are the short paper cuts and the long serrated cuts.
-But either way you slice it (bad pun), all cuts, no matter the type, You need to know how to perform basic first aid for cuts to help stop bleeding, prevent infection, and avoid other complications.
+But either way, you slice it (bad pun), all cuts, no matter the type, You need to know how to perform basic first aid for cuts to help stop bleeding, prevent infection, and avoid other complications.

 All cuts will have one symptom in common, an open wound on flesh.
 And most cuts will bleed to some degree but vary in the amount and the way the blood flows.
 Here are the symptoms you need to watch for:

 - Some cuts will barely bleed, while others will gush large amounts of blood.
-The amount of blood and the way it bleeds will both play major roles in properly treating each cut with basic first aid.
+The amount of blood and the way it bleeds will both play significant roles in properly treating each cut with basic first aid.

 - Most cuts will result in some degree of pain.
 In some cuts and scrapes, the pain will be barely noticeable, while in others it will be very intense.
 The degree of pain typically depends on the severity of the cut, but not always.